Do you want to learn about bathroom fan venting code?

 If you will be exhausting your bathroom fan through (not into) an unconditioned space like an attic or crawlspace, I highly recommend that you install an insulated flex duct.

 There are pre-insulated flex ducts on the market that will help prevent condensation problems on the duct itself.
-I like the Rubber-Cal Flex Duct that comes in 25-foot long sections and includes a layer fiberglass insulation.
+These ducts typically come in 25-foot long sections and includes a layer of fiberglass insulation.

 Can A Window Replace A Bathroom Fan?